lucyttma/lucyttma.github.io/_portfolio/abt24.md

 position: Summer Intern at Abbott Hematology
 time: Summer 2024
 organization: Abbott
+excerpt: I've interned with Abbott for 4 summers.
+This most recent summer, I was an Operations Intern at Abbott Hematology in Santa Clara, CA. During this internship, I worked with the Alinity h-series hematology analyzers on a variety of projects.
 ---

 <p>I've interned with Abbott for 4 summers.
 This most recent summer, I was an Operations Intern at Abbott Hematology in Santa Clara, CA. During this internship, I worked with the Alinity h-series hematology analyzers on a variety of projects.</p>